 Zantac EFFERdose Side Effects

-Note: This page contains side effects data for the generic drug ranitidine.
-It is possible that some of the dosage forms included below may not apply to the brand name Zantac EFFERdose.
+Note: This document contains side effect information about ranitidine.
+Some of the dosage forms listed on this page may not apply to the brand name Zantac EFFERdose.

 For the Consumer